pablo-sampaio/swarm_ev3/RL_Simulated/README.md

 This folder contains experiments with reinforcement learning algorithms with some experimental modifications.
 The environment is a simple grid-based maze.

-The classes for the algorithms and the environment are in folder `Common\RL`.
+The classes for the algorithms and the environment are in folder `Common_RL/RL`.
 But here we provide some description:

 - class `SimulatedEnv` implements a simple maze, with the standard size of 5 rows x 7 columns.
 Two reward systems are offered:
   - 'goal': the agent receives +1 when reaches the goal cell, and 0 in every other step